arangodb/docs/3.10/data-modeling-documents-computed-values.md

 - `keepNull` (boolean, _optional_):
   Whether the result of the expression shall be stored if it evaluates to `null`.
-  This can be used to skip the value computation if any pre-conditions are not met.
+  You can set it to `false` and let the expression return `null` to skip the value computation if any pre-conditions are not met.
+The default is `true`.

+- `failOnWarning` (boolean, _optional_):
+  Whether to let the write operation fail if the expression produces a warning.
+  The default is `false`.

 ## HTTP API